 Where we are located: The Pikaard laboratory is located in the Biology Department at Indiana University, in Myers Hall Room 300.

-Affiliations: Craig Pikaard is an Investigator of the Howard Hughes Medical Institute and Gordon and Betty Moore Foundation and is the Carlos O. MIller Professor of Plant Growth and Development in the Departments of Biology and Molecular & Cellular Biochemistry at Indiana University.
+Affiliations: Craig Pikaard is an Investigator of the Howard Hughes Medical Institute and Gordon and Betty Moore Foundation and is a Distinguished Professor and the Carlos O. MIller Professor of Plant Growth and Development in the Departments of Biology and Molecular & Cellular Biochemistry at Indiana University.